-A few mommy makeover patients will confess to some embarrassing feelings of guilt—as if they shouldn’t be prioritizing themselves.
-Others will worry about the message it may send to their young children, particularly daughters old enough to notice any change in their mother’s body.
-These are concerns that Dr. Teitelbaum frequently hears from his patients and he considers counseling patients about these issues to be nearly as important as the surgery itself.
+A few patients will confess to some feelings of guilt—as if they shouldn't be prioritizing themselves.
+Others will worry about the message it may send to their young children, particularly daughters old enough to notice any change in their mother's body.
+These are concerns that Dr. Teitelbaum frequently hears from his patients and he considers discussing these issues and what a mommy makeover can them achieve to be nearly as important as the surgery itself.

 If the breast skin drops south, then a lift may need to be considered.
 However, if the breast just collapses or deflates, then a breast augmentation alone is the ideal procedure.
 In general, A and B cup breasts before babies are more likely to collapse and just need an implant while breasts that were larger C and D cups tend to drop and need a lift.
 Nevertheless, each patient is different and needs to be assessed in an individual way.

-Breast augmentation is the most common breast procedure for moms needing a mommy makeover.
-If a woman’s breasts are droopy but are still about the size she wants them to be, then she needs a lift.
+Breast augmentation is the most common breast procedure for moms needing a mommy makeover in Los Angeles.
+If a woman's breasts are droopy but are still about the size she wants them to be, then she needs a lift.
 If her breasts are too big for her, then she needs a reduction.

 But most frequently, breasts will deflate or collapse.
 Patients will describe them with terms such as "empty sacks" or "pancaked."
 Others will say they just got a bit smaller or somehow don't seem as full and perky.
 Some will mention that augmentation was something they always thought about but chose to delay until they were done having children.
 One patient aptly described her goal as merely needing "a refill."